-Russia's role in election under growing scrutiny
+US sees more signs Russia feeding emails to WikiLeaks

 More recently, the group Democratic Coalition Against Trump posted to YouTube a 2012 interview with Donald Trump Jr. that shows the candidate's son listing various Russian projects the family is interested in, including golf courses and hotels.

-"I've been there many times, I've spent quite a bit of time in Moscow looking at deals," Trump Jr. says.
+"I've been there many times, I've spent quite a bit of time in Moscow looking at deals," Trump Jr. said.